Chapter 3: Project Setup

 Now run npm test to verify things work as expected.

-That should be enough for now, but don't you worry, we will get back to this topic later on.
+That should be enough for now, but don't worry, you will get back to this topic later on.

 SchemaGenerator

-Earlier in the guide, when we needed to create the database for testing, we used the SchemaGenerator to recreate our database.
+Earlier in the guide, when you needed to create the database for testing, you used the SchemaGenerator to recreate the database.
 Let's talk a bit more about this class.

 SchemaGenerator is responsible for generating the SQL queries based on your entity metadata.
 In other words, it translates the entity definition into the Data Definition Language (DDL).
 Moreover, it can also understand your current database schema and compare it with the metadata, resulting in queries needed to put your schema in sync.